living-labs/trec-os-data/README.md

       }
     }

-Where the docid is the document identifier and the content is a json object representing the content of the document.
-The internal structure of the contents is dependent on the metadata available and different for SSOAR and CiteSeerX.
+The `docid` is the document identifier and the `content` field contains a json object representing the contents of the document.
+The internal structure of the `content` field is dependent on the metadata available and different for SSOAR and CiteSeerX.

 ## Queries

-The `queries.json` files contain on each line a json object representing a query, which look like:
+The `queries.json` files contain line-separated json objects representing the queries:

     {
       "qid": "ssoar-q1",